Sun Valley, United States: Family Ski Guide

 Dollar Mountain's $37/day ticket is one of the best beginner deals in the country.
 But Bald Mountain tickets run $149/day.
 The split pricing means your family either stays on Dollar (cheap, limited terrain) or moves to Bald (expensive, more terrain).
 The transition between the two mountains is the awkward moment in your family's skiing progression.

-If this resort is not the right fit for your family, consider Schweitzer for infant care from 4 months and a smaller, calmer resort atmosphere.
+Not feeling it?
+A better fit might be Schweitzer for infant care from 4 months and a smaller, calmer resort atmosphere.

 Would we recommend Sun Valley?